Category: Bistro, Modern European

 Fancetts

-Inside, its mise en scene is the epitome of a casual atmosphere, where the focus is primarily within the plate.
+Inside, its mise en scene is the epitome of a casual atmosphere.
+The focus is primarily on the plate.
 Shelves line the upper part of the wall, its contents reminiscent of that of an epicurean aficionado.
 Think recipe books, including the infamous St Johns Restaurant; jars of ingredients, including the provincial-looking Fabbri Amarena Cherries in Syrup; and empty bottles of fine wine.
 A seasonal foliage installation adorns the ceiling, branches of Wisteria dominate whilst dried Alliums, Amaranthus, and Dandelions intertwine indicating the natural roots in which Fancetts lays its culinary inspiration.

 Their private dining room, The Scullery, which can fit up to 8 guests, has the atmosphere of a laid-back supper at a friend’s house.
-It is unfussy, hospitable, and cosy.
+Beyond being unfussy, it is also hospitable and cosy.
+All in all: simply great.

 There is something very sexy about classic dishes that pack a punch.
 Think, double-baked cheddar and gruyure souffle, with melted leeks and flaked smoked haddock, or a croquette of pigs head and smoked ham hock finished with burnt apple puree.
 Its richness melts in your mouth as you wash it down with a glass of waxy Adega de Pegões.

 Not usually one to be tempted with a dessert, I opted for their six-month-aged Manchego with Membrillo and Crackers.
-However, I had to taste their Blood Orange Crepes Suzette that my dad ordered, and just that one mouthful was enough to convert me from a sweet tooth skeptic to an ardent supporter of the smoky notes of flambé.
+However, I had to taste the Blood Orange Crepes Suzette that my dad ordered.
+And just that one mouthful was enough to convert me from a sweet tooth sceptic to an ardent supporter of the smoky notes of flambé.
 The crepes’ smooth buttery syrup steadfastly remains a taste I happily savour in recollection.

 If Fancetts could only be encapsulated in one word, it would be nourishing.
-Not only do you leave feeling well fed but also fulfilled.
-Their intimate seating provides the perfect gastronomic escape from the real world; catching up with old friends; family members; swapping stories; imparting advice; and simply just sharing life’s simple pleasures with each other.
+Not only do you leave feeling well-fed but also fulfilled.
+Their intimate seating provides the perfect gastronomic escape from the real world.
+Catching up with old friends; and family members; swapping stories; imparting advice; and simply just sharing life’s simple pleasures with each other.